dwincort/dwincort.github.io/personal.md

 I love to ski (and occasionally snowboard).
 Whenever I get a chance, I try to find a good mountain and hit the glades.

 I started playing the trombone when I was in grade school, and I still try to pull it out as often as I can.
 At Brown University, I played in the [Jazz Ensemble](http://www.brown.edu/Departments/Music/ensembles/jazzband.html) (2005-2008), and when I lived in Boston, I was a member of the [Charles River Wind Ensemble](http://www.crwe.org/) (2008-2009).
-I was also involved in the Computer Science Department Ska Band Skacappella at Yale for its brief existence (2010).
+I was also involved in the Computer Science Department Ska Band "Skacappella" at Yale for its brief existence (2010).

 <br><br><br><br><br><br><br>